Nathu03/Nathu03/README.md

 💻 Senior Software Engineer with **5+ years** of hands-on experience in full-stack development.

-* I design and ship **scalable, high-performance** systems with a strong focus on backend engineering.
+* I design and ship **scalable, high-performance** systems with strong backend expertise.
 * Pragmatic about architecture, testing, CI/CD, and developer experience.
 * I enjoy turning complex ideas into **clean, maintainable** products.